What counts as bad credit for mortgage purposes?

 - EquifaxFree

-Free access via ClearScore.
-Check for errors that may not appear on the other agencies.
+Free access through ClearScore.
+Handy for spotting errors that may not show up on the other agencies.

 How much deposit do you need with bad credit?

-Generally, you’ll need a larger deposit than someone with a clean credit history.
-A bigger deposit reduces the lender’s risk and opens up more options.
+You will usually need a bigger deposit than someone with a spotless credit history.
+Putting more down lowers the lender’s risk, which in turn opens up more options for you.

-A larger deposit also helps you access better interest rates.
-On a £200,000 property, the difference between a 15% and 25% deposit could save you thousands over the mortgage term — see exactly how the bands work with the LTV calculator.
+A larger deposit also helps you reach better interest rates.
+On a £200,000 property, the gap between a 15% and a 25% deposit could save you thousands over the mortgage term.
+See how the bands work using the LTV calculator.

 What interest rates can you expect with bad credit?

-Rates for bad credit mortgages are higher than standard products because the lender is taking on more risk.
-How much higher depends on the severity of your credit issues and your deposit size — try the repayment calculator to see what the difference looks like in monthly payments.
+Bad credit mortgage rates run higher than standard deals, because the lender is carrying more risk.
+How much higher comes down to how serious your credit issues are and how big your deposit is.
+Try the repayment calculator to see what that gap looks like in monthly payments.

-Expect to pay 1–4% above the rates advertised to borrowers with clean credit.
-For example, if a mainstream 5-year fix is 4%, a bad credit equivalent might be 5–8% depending on your circumstances.
+As a rough guide, expect to pay 1–4% above the rates offered to borrowers with clean credit.
+So if a mainstream 5-year fix sits at 4%, the bad credit equivalent might land somewhere around 5–8%, depending on your circumstances.

-The good news is that rates improve over time.
-Many borrowers take a bad credit mortgage initially and then remortgage to a cheaper deal after two or three years, once their credit file has improved.
+Rates do get better with time, though.
+Plenty of borrowers start on a bad credit mortgage and then remortgage to a cheaper deal after two or three years, once their credit file has recovered.

 How can a broker help with a bad credit mortgage?